Amsterdam Day Trips to Germany: Exploring the Neighboring Country

 3. Münster

-Located in the northwestern part of Germany, Münster is a picturesque city with a rich historical past.
-Discover its beautiful preserved old town, which is home to the famous St. Paulus Cathedral and the historical Town Hall (Rathaus).
-Rent a bicycle and explore the city like a local, as Münster is known as the bicycle capital of Germany.
-Nature lovers can enjoy a peaceful boat ride on the Aasee lake.
+Situated in north west Germany Münster is a pretty German city with a rich history.
+Explore its amusingly well conserved old town with the St. Paulus Cathedral and the historical Town Hall (Rathaus) in it.
+Rent a bike and view the city like a local as Münster is actually known as the bicycle capital of Germany.
+Outdoorsmen can delight on a calm boat ride on the Aasee lake.

 4. Aachen